 During an evening walk in our neighborhood, I felt—more than heard—the THUMP, THUMP, THUMP of deep bass notes.
 Some inconsiderate neighbors had cranked their music up to a window-shaking-TEN.

-Nearing the source of the clamor, I was surprised to recognize the unmistakable sound of a Chris Tomlin song.
+recognize the unmistakable sound of a Chris Tomlin song.
 An aspiring singer accompanied by guitar, bass, and drums belted out a number by the contemporary Christian artist.
 I glanced through an adjoining yard and identified the culprits.

 A family in our subdivision hosts a weekly small group for a megachurch in the area.
 The meetings closely resemble the home churches of first century Christianity.
 The gatherings encourage mutual support and accountability along with worship and study.